-123. The Student Plaintiffs and others similarly situated suffered injury in fact, including, but not limited to, denial of meaningful access to the benefits of a public education.
 As a direct and proximate result of the aforementioned acts, Plaintiffs have suffered, and continues to suffer loss of equal educational opportunity.
-Plaintiff DREDF has suffered injury in fact as a result of the diversion of its resources to respond to Defendants' illegal acts.
+Plaintiffs DREDF and The Arc of California have suffered injury in fact as a result of the diversion of its resources to respond to Defendants' illegal acts.

-10 124.
-Because Defendants' discriminatory and wrongful conduct is ongoing, 11 declaratory and injunctive relief are appropriate remedies.
-Further, as a direct result of 12 Defendants' actions, Plaintiffs are suffering irreparable harm and therefore speedy and 13 immediate relief is appropriate.

-14 125.
-Plaintiffs seek injunctive and declaratory relief, damages and attorneys' fees and 15 costs as a result.
+- 135. Because Defendants' discriminatory and wrongful conduct is ongoing, declaratory and injunctive relief are appropriate remedies.
+Further, as a direct result of Defendants' actions, Plaintiffs are suffering irreparable harm and therefore speedy and immediate relief is appropriate. - 136.
+Plaintiffs seek injunctive and declaratory relief, damages and attorneys' fees and costs as a result.